Effective January 2023

 Your information will only be directly accessible by Behapp researchers with relevant job roles regarding the handling and analysis of data.
 All researchers have received instructions to ensure a secure and responsible working environment, as specified in our information security policy, wherein your data will be used.

-Upon their request your smartphone collected data, in other words the raw data, and any subsequent derivatives may be shared with the research team / consortium directly responsible for your study.
+Your data, in other words the raw data, and any subsequent derivatives may be shared with the research team / consortium directly responsible for your study.
 We will not sell or rent your information to third parties, this includes third parties that may be involved in your study but are otherwise not involved in further analytical handling of the data.

 We keep this policy under regular review as part of a continuous data protection impact assessment (DPIA) cycle mandated by the European General Data Protection Regulation (GDPR) and as such may be updated over time.